-- Meet the requirements of the prescribed common curriculum of the 9/10 program as outlined in the grades 9/10 Companion Document - Obtain a literacy credential by achieving a successful rating on the Grade 9 English Language Proficiency Assessment or Reassessment - Graduates of June 2022 must attain 17 of 20 credits (including compulsory credits) as outlined in the High School Program.
-Graduates of June 2023 and onward must attain 18. - Accumulate a minimum of five credits at the grade 12 level
+- Meet the requirements of the prescribed common curriculum of the 9/10 program as outlined in the grades 9/10 Companion Document - Obtain a literacy credential by achieving a successful rating on the Grade 9 English Language Proficiency Assessment or Reassessment - Attain 18 of 20 credits (including compulsory credits) as outlined in the High School Program. - Accumulate a minimum of five credits at the grade 12 level

-There are seven compulsory credits:
+There are eight compulsory credits:

-- Five credits include:
+- Six credits include:

 - English grade 11 (two credits)

 - English grade 12 (one credit)

 - NRF and Foundations of Mathematics 110 OR Financial & Workplace Mathematics 110 and Math 1208 NBCC (two credits)

 - Modern History grade 11 (one credit) or AP Seminar/World Issues (two credits)

 - One credit must be in Science.
 Students can choose from:

 - Physics

 - Biology

 - Chemistry

 - Environmental Science

 - Robotics

 - Electronics

 - Physical Geography

 - Human Physiology

 - One credit must be from the Fine Arts/Life Role Development Cluster.
 Students can choose from:

 - Visual Arts 110 / 120

 - Individual and Family Dynamics 120

 - Music 111/112

 - Music 122

 - Co-op Ed 120

 - Outdoor Education 110

-- Theatre Arts 120
+- Drama 110

 - Health and Phys.
 Ed (Leadership)120

 - Graphic Arts and Design 110

 - Entrepreneurship 110

 - Wellness and Phys.
 Ed 110

 - Culinary Technology 110

 - Nutrition for Healthy Living 120

 - 10 Additional credits.